Work-from-home to remain as default; Jobs Support Scheme extended to July

 Workplaces are also not allowed to have social gatherings or serve food and beverages at work-related events, said MOH.

 Singapore moved into the first stage of Phase 3 (Heightened Alert) on Jun 14, after a fall in the number of COVID-19 community cases.
-More restrictions will be eased in the second stage from Jun 21, when dining-in at F&B outlets can resume in groups of two.
+More restrictions will be eased in the second stage from Jun 21, when dining-in at F&B outlets can resume.

 READ: Dining-in to resume from Jun 21, but in groups of two, not five